Introduction

 Writing is one of the most effective ways to reinforce vocabulary.
 Encourage children to keep a daily journal, write essays, short stories, or even fun poetry.
 For adults, writing emails, blog posts, or social media captions can be a creative exercise.

-At instrucko, we combine storytelling, real-life contexts, and one-on-one interactive learning with expert educators to ensure every child not only learns new words but understands and uses them confidently.
+“At instrucko, we combine storytelling, real-life examples, and personal interactive education with our expert educators to ensure that every child not only learns new vocabulary words but understands how to apply them as well.”